vorchdorf-dot-media/image-compressor/README.md

 ### Privacy

 Images uploaded to the website will never leave your browser (unless downloaded), as there is no backend involved.
 Also, no tracking cookies are set.
 Your data remains your data and nothing else.
-Promise 🙏.
+Promise. 🙏

 ### Technology